tilomitra/teach-me-product/markdown/1_Intro/2_Introduction-to-product-management.md

 To make better decisions, you should try to come up with a set of relevant criteria and evaluate decisions against it.
 This comes with practice, and at first you'll likely need to invest thoughtful time upfront to do so.
 As you get better, this will become second nature and you'll find yourself doing it on the fly.
 It's worthwhile to note that structured decision making does not imply you make a 10-criteria matrix for every single decision and try to check off every box.
 For instance, if you're finding users are struggling to see a gray font on a white background, you likely don't need to over deliberate on what possible improvements may be.
 Use your judgement - if a non-obvious decision needs to be made, put on your structured decision-making hat!

-Read the following resources if you're interested in learning more about how you might go about decision making in a product context:
+*Read the following if you're interested in learning more about decision-making in a product context:*
 -   [6 decision-making techniques all Product Managers should know](https://blog.pivotal.io/labs/labs/6-decision-making-techniques-product-managers-know) by Joanna Beltowska
 -   [How To Turn Bad Ideas Into Good Ideas](http://www.producttalk.org/2014/02/how-to-turn-bad-ideas-into-good-ideas/) by Teresa Torres
 -   [Don’t Make Snap Product Decisions](http://www.producttalk.org/2013/10/dont-make-snap-product-decisions/) by Teresa Torres